emlala/emmiagata/README.md

 You first have to install, configure and run [Solr](http://www.apache.org/dyn/closer.lua/lucene/solr/7.1.0), download the data you want to use - for example [the latest data dumps of English Wikipedia](https://dumps.wikimedia.org/enwiki/latest/) - and index the data.
 After that, run [variation_finder.py](https://github.com/emlala/emmiagata/blob/master/python_programs/variation_finder.py) in the console.

+The alternative version of the program, **variation finder web**, which uses [web.py infrastructure](http://webpy.org/docs/0.3/tutorial), is the first version of a  web app using the variation finder.

+The way to start the program is to use the follwoing in the command line:
+$ python variation_finder_web.py *port number*

+## Input and output
 The expected input of the program is a word which is known to have alternative spellings.

 The output includes: